 Misdemeanor crimes consist of any crime punishable by a maximum of one year in jail or less.
-The Solicitor’s Office prosecuted more than 10,000 misdemeanor cases in 2011.
+The Solicitor’s Office prosecuted approximately 10,000 misdemeanor cases in 2013.

 In addition, the Solicitor’s Office operates a State certified Crime Victim Assistance Program (VAP).
 Our VAP goals are to provide the highest quality services to crime victims, ensuring that they are informed of their rights under the Crime Victim’s Bill of Rights, assisting victims with obtaining Temporary Protective Orders, advising victims of resources available for other assistance, and assisting with victim compensation for injuries and expenses caused as the result of a crime.
 Our VAP program also operates several community education programs, including:

 - A Teen Victim Impact Panel (TVIP) to educate teen drivers of the potentially fatal consequences of dangerous driving.
 Two websites dedicated to helping teen drivers to become responsible and safer drivers are http://itwonthappentome.org/ and http://www.tvip.org/.